Vitamin B1 is a water-soluble vitamin also known as Thiamin

 Symptoms of Vitamin B1 Deficiency

-As with so many other nutrients, as people age, it is natural for Vitamin B1 levels to start to decline.
-Aside from this normal, age-associated deficiency, Vitamin B1 deficiencies are actually very rare nowadays, but they do exist.
-Those who regularly consume excessive amounts of alcohol are probably the most adversely affected as the alcohol inhibits the body's ability to properly absorb this vitamin.
-Babies that are given formula that is lacking Vitamin B1 supplements can also be affected adversely.
+As we age, it is natural for Vitamin B1 levels to begin to decline.
+Even though there is this "age-associated deficiency", clinical cases of Vitamin B1 deficiency are actually very rare in our modern world.
+People who regularly consume too much alcohol are probably the most likely to be adversely affected as the alcohol inhibits the body's ability to properly absorb this vitamin.

 Why Diets Don't Work | Sitemap